 Most biomonitoring programs gather information on stream type, discharge, periphyton , aquatic invertebrates , and fish presence.
 Some studies also include analysis of water quality, including metals concentration in fish.

-The Division of Habitat currently conducts biomonitoring programs at the following locations:
+The Habitat Section currently conducts biomonitoring programs at the following locations:

 - Red Dog Mine